 *This is only a rough guide and students may actually spend more or less than these amounts.

-International students will have to organize accommodation on their own, i.e. look for private rental accommodation.
+International students will have to secure accommodation on their own, i.e., look for private rental accommodation.
 Rents vary greatly according to location, room size, facility etc. Overhead expenses are sometimes included in the price, and sometimes are paid by the consumer.
 Payment is usually expected at the beginning of the month, while some landlords request payment for several months in advance.

-The best way to do this is to search for different offers on the following web-portals.
-Some of the portals are only in Croatian, but they usually have photos of apartments and contact email so may send an inquiry:
+The best way to find accommodation is to search for different offers on the following web-portals.
+Some of the portals are in Croatian only, but they usually provide photos of apartments and a contact email so you may send an inquiry.
+The University of Zagreb doesn't take responsibility for the content and accuracy of these external sites:

 Before choosing a flat, you might need to spend some time in a hostel.
-Therefore, we suggest youth hostels.
+In that case, we suggest youth hostels.

 Taxis are quite expensive in Zagreb.
-You can find them in front of all major hotels, the train and bus stations and at numerous other central locations, or you can call a taxi: tel.
-970.
+You can find them in front of all major hotels, the train and bus stations and at numerous other popular locations, or you can call a taxi: tel.
+1717.

-There are 12 student restaurants, so-called „mensas“, dispersed all over the city at faculties and student residence halls.
-Every student must have a student identity card (“iksica”) in order to get meals at a reduced price.
-Before leaving the restaurant, a student must show his/her “iksica” to a cashier and pay for the meal.
+There are 12 student restaurants, the so-called „mensas“, located at faculties and student residence halls across the city.
+Every student must have a student identity card (“iksica”) in order to buy meals at a reduced price.
+Before leaving the restaurant, the student must show their “iksica” to the cashier and pay for the meal.

 Credit Card Services